Frequently Asked Questions

 Most of our students pursue several certificates and/or Associate of Arts degrees.
 Faculty assist them in creating a schedule each semester that will work for their individual situation.
 Several courses overlap between certificates.

-1. Restaurant Management certificate: 11-13 courses
+1. Restaurant Operations certificate: 11-13 courses

 2. Culinary Arts certificate: 11 courses